ExtcanaRy/PYRW-Docs/en/docs/Listener.md

 ## onLevelExplode

+Explosion Listening
-Can the explosion listener intercept: yes return data: ## onLevelExplode
+Can intercept: yes
+Return data:

-* actor - the exploder entity (this is invalid for bed explosion)
+* actor - the exploder entity (this is invalid when the bed explodes)
 * position - the location of the explosion point
 * dimensionid - the dimension ID of the exploder
 * power - the strength of the explosion

 ## onSetArmor

-Can the player wear a listener intercept: No Return data: ## onSetArmor
+Player wear listener
+Can intercept: no
+Return data:

 * player - player
 * itemid - item ID
 * itemcount - number of items
 * itemname - item name
-* itemaux - item special value
+* itemaux - item's special value
 * slot - the position of the action grid

 ## onFallBlockTransform

-Can the farming damage listener intercept: is returning data: ## onFallBlockTransform
+Plot destruction listener
+Can intercept: Yes
+Return data:

 * player - player
-* position - the location of the square
+* position - the location of the block
-* dimensionid - the dimension ID of the dimension in which it is located
+* dimensionid - the ID of the dimension it is in

 ## onUseRespawnAnchorBlock

+Use the respawn anchor listener
-Can the onUseRespawnAnchorBlock listener intercept: yes return data: * player - player
+Can intercept: yes
+Return data:

 * player - player
 * position - the location of the block
-* dimensionid - the dimension ID of the block
+* dimensionid - the ID of the dimension it is in

 ## onScoreChanged

-Can the scoreboard change listener intercept: No Data returned: * player - the player's position * position - the location of the square * dimensionid - the dimension ID of the player
+Scoreboard change listener
+Can intercept: No
+Return data:

 * scoreboardid - scoreboard ID
-* playersnum - player score
+* playersnum - the player score
 * objectivename - the actual name of the object
 * objectivedisname - the object's display name

 ## onMove

-Player Move Listening Intercepted Can: No Return data: ## player - player
+Player Move Listening
+Can interception be done: No
+Return data:

 * player - player

 ## onPistonPush

+Piston push listener
+Can intercept: No
-Can the piston push listener intercept: No. Return data: ## onPistonPush
+Return data:

-* blockname - block name
+* blockname - the name of the block
 * blockid - block ID
 * blockpos - block coordinates
 * pistonpos - piston coordinates